jelle619/JelleZwie.rs/mkdocs/characters/docs/Other/Myrix.md

 <table>
   <tr>
     <th>Skin</th>
-    <td>White but in shades it looks light blue</td>
+    <td>White (in shades it looks light blue)</td>
   </tr>
   <tr>
     <th>Eyes</th>
-    <td>blue,white and Gold</td>
+    <td>Blue, white and gold</td>
   </tr>
 </table>

 ## Personality
-*  Neutral good kind and wholesome but absolutely terrifying when pissed.
+*  Neutral good kind and wholesome but absolutely terrifying when irritated.

 ### Power
 *  Myrix has no real usable power as a dragon.
-But he does have the semi-controlled passive power which terraforms all his surroundings    within a 100km radius too his current mood.
+But he does have the semi-controlled passive power which terraforms all his surroundings within a 100 kilometre radius too his current mood.
 I.E. when he is pissed the ground will turn into a vulcano and the sky will turn pitch black.
 The only way for him to control this power is to control his mood.